abstractacres/abstractacres.github.io/_posts/2024-11-30-Why-build-an-automatic-irrigation system Part 1.md

 My plants need more attention.
 Inspired by [Grady Hillhouse](https://www.youtube.com/watch?v=O_Q1WKCtWiA),  I have challenged myself to build an automatic irrigation system.

  The first step of the [engineering design process](https://www.youtube.com/watch?v=MFGg1calQ6k) is problem definition.
-Before jumping into the fun of building an automatic irrigation system for Communicate.garden, we must understand what problem we're addressing.
+Before jumping into the fun of building an automatic irrigation system for my garden, we must understand what problem we're addressing.
 This prevents wasted time, energy, and resources.

 I manually irrigate my garden using a 2-gallon watering can.
 Using a watering can to irrigate plants may lead to waste or underwatering.
 Watering cans dispense imprecise amounts of water and plants have specific requirements for water.
 The following is a table outlining the volume of water and frequency of watering each of my plants needs.
 These values were calculated using the plant identifier app, [PictureThis](https://www.picturethisai.com), along with additional data such as plant container size and estimations of sun exposure.